 Field Name R/W Description 15:0 CC1 R/W Capture/Compare Channel 1 Value When the capture/compare channel 1 is configured as input mode: CC1 contains the counter value transmitted by the last input capture channel 1 event.
 When the capture/compare channel 1 is configured as output mode: CC1 contains the current load capture/compare register value Compare the value CC1 of the capture and compare channel 1 with the value CNT of the counter to generate the output signal on OC1.
-When the output compare preload is disabled (OC1PEN=0 for TMR14_CCM1 register), the written value will immediately affect the output compare results; If the output compare preload is enabled (OC1PEN=1 for TMR14_CCM1 register), the written value will affect the output compare result when an update event is generated.
+When the output compare preload is disabled (OC1PEN=0 for TMR14_CCM1 register), the written value will immediately affect the output compare results; If the output compare preload is enabled (TMR14_CCM1 register OC1PEN=1), the written value will affect the output compare result when an update event is generated.

-15.6.11 Option register (TMR14_OPT)
+15.6.11 Option register (TMR14_OPT) Offset address: 0x50

 Field Name R/W Description

-1:0 RMPSEL R/W Timer Input 1 Remap Select 00: TMR14 channel 1 is connected to the GPIO multiplexing pin.
-Refer to Data Manual 3.3 Multiplexing List.
-01: TMR14 channel 1 is connected to RTCCLK 10: TMR14 channel 1 is connected to HSECLK/32 11: TMR14 channel 1 is connected to the main clock output (MCO), which is selected by MCOSEL bit of the clock configuration register RCM_CFG1.
+1:0 RMPSEL R/W Timer Input 1 Remap Select 00: TMR14 channel 1 is connected to GPIO.
+Refer to the data manual.
+01: TMR14 channel 1 is connected to RTCCLK 10: TMR14 channel 1 is connected to HSECLK/32 11: TMR14 channel 1 is connected to the main clock output (MCO); this selection is configured by MCOSEL bit of the clock configuration register RCM_CFG.

 15:2 Reserved